-Apple Glasses could run on a proprietary operating system uncovered in the final version of iOS 13, though we like the name glassOS.
+Apple Glasses could run on a proprietary operating system first uncovered in the final version of iOS 13; we do like the tipped name of glassOS.
 The augmented reality framework shows up multiple times in code and text documents, meaning Apple is likely testing activation and application in some capacity.
-Either way, this is what it'll take for me to wear Apple Glasses
+Either way, this is what it'll take for us to wear Apple Glasses

-Here's everything else we know about Apple Glasses, including the potential release date, price, design and specs.
+So here's everything else we know so far about Apple Glasses, including the potential release date, price, design and specs.

 - Apple could be working on 'realityOS' a custom operating system for its future AR and VR gadgets.